coderbeez/qwerty/README.md

 ### Existing Features - *Database Design*

-As per Code Institute’s requirements as
+As per Code Institute’s requirements MongoDb, a document based NoSQL database, was used for this project.

-1. **Languages Collection** Using
+1. **Languages Collection**

+The Languages Collection was created to populate topic dropdowns for each language throughout the site.
+As topics are updated by Code Institute, rather than hard code lists per language this approach allows for efficient list management.
+Administrator completes all CRUD operations directly in MongoDd.

 | **NAME** | **DB TYPE** | **FORM TYPE** | **VALIDATION** | **SOURCE** |
 | --- | --- | --- | --- | --- |